Being ‘money aware’: How to plan sensibly for retirement

 With that march towards better technology in medicine, there’s a price tag.
 Insurance companies and healthcare providers are raising their prices to cover their operating costs and profit margins.
 That will contribute to more expenses for seniors in retirement, particularly in the area of pharmaceuticals and surgery.

 Retirement funds should be a financial cushion; they should provide individuals with security and peace of mind for their entire retirement.
-Most major studies show that working with a professional, independent financial adviser to devise a tailor-made, long-term strategy is the best way to ensure financial freedom in retirement.
+Most major studies show that working with a professional, independent financial adviser to devise a tailor-made, long-term strategy is the best way to plan sensibly for retirement and ensure financial freedom later in life.
 Knowing how to plan sensibly for retirement will ensure you enjoy a great and balanced retirement.

-Consulting with a financial adviser, in order to determine what you can afford and what potential risks there may be along the way will help you to enjoy a financially secure retirement to the fullest.
+Consulting with a financial adviser, to determine what you can afford and what potential risks there maybe along the way will help you to enjoy a financially secure retirement to the fullest.

 To learn how to choose a great financial adviser, download our free guide.